 This easy peanut sauce recipe is spicy, savory, and creamy.
-Though initially intended to be served over rice noodles, this sauce can also be used as a peanut sauce for spring rolls.
+Though initially intended to be served over noodles, this sauce can also be used as a peanut sauce for spring rolls.

 I love this recipe so much that I make these peanut butter noodles at least once a week!
 I finally updated the pictures to capture the amazing creaminess that makes these noodles so good.